Updated

 Solar and Battery Ecosystem Integration

-This is the PowerPulse 2's headline feature.
-In Solar Mode, the charger automatically prioritises excess solar output from your panels or PowerOcean battery.
-When the sun is shining and your battery is full, the surplus flows straight to your EV — genuinely free charging.
+The headline feature.
+In Solar Mode, the charger prioritises excess solar output from panels or a PowerOcean battery.
+When the sun is out and the battery is full, the surplus flows straight to the car — free charging.

-Other chargers offer solar diversion — the Zappi GLO is the gold standard here — but no other charger communicates directly with a home battery system the way the PowerPulse 2 talks to the PowerOcean.
+Other chargers offer solar diversion — the Zappi GLO is the reference point — but no other charger communicates directly with a home battery the way the PowerPulse 2 talks to the PowerOcean.
 The EcoFlow app shows solar generation, battery state of charge, home consumption, and EV charging status in a single dashboard.

-For buyers without EcoFlow products, the solar features still work with any standard solar PV installation, but you lose the battery integration that makes the ecosystem genuinely compelling.
+Without EcoFlow kit, the solar features still work with any standard solar PV installation — but the battery integration that makes the ecosystem compelling is what's missing.

 Three-Phase Support

-The PowerPulse 2 supports up to 22kW on a three-phase supply — the same capability as the Tesla Wall Connector and Simpson & Partners Home 7.
-While three-phase supplies are rare in UK homes (under 5%), they're increasingly common in new builds.
-If you have one, this charger can fully charge a 60kWh battery in under 3 hours.
+The PowerPulse 2 supports up to 22kW on a three-phase supply — the same as the Tesla Wall Connector and Simpson & Partners Home 7.
+Three-phase supplies are rare in UK homes (under 5%) but increasingly common in new builds.
+With one, this charger fully charges a 60kWh battery in under 3 hours.

 Built-in LCD Display

-A small but practical touch.
-The LCD screen shows charging status, power draw, and session information at a glance.
-Most competitors require you to open an app for this information.
-It's particularly useful for quick checks when you're heading out — you can see the charge status without unlocking your phone.
+A small but useful touch.
+The screen shows charging status, power draw, and session information at a glance.
+Most competitors push that to the app.
+Handy for quick checks on the way out — no phone needed.

 How It Compares